Skip to main content

 Aiper Seagull SE

-The Aiper Seagull SE is available at a pretty attractive price, and it’s a cordless model, making it one of the best robotic pool cleaners for those looking for a value product.
+The Aiper Seagull SE is available at a pretty attractive price and is cordless, making it one of the best robotic pool cleaners for those looking for a value product.

 However, this cordless robotic pool cleaner has some compromises compared to the more expensive Dolphin vacuums.
 It doesn’t climb walls, for example, and it only cleans smaller debris from the pool floor instead of larger leaves.
 But it’s a great, straightforward way to clean your pool without breaking the bank (or cleaning your pool manually).

-The battery should be fully charged after about two and a half hours of charging, and it’ll run for about 90 minutes of cleaning.
+The battery should be fully charged after about 2.5 hours of charging, and it’ll run for about 90 minutes of cleaning.
 It’s not for pools with wrinkles in the lining, large slopes, or pools bigger than 850 square feet.

 Pros